IDayday/AlphaZero_SC2/README.md

 * VS random opponent agent
 * Add noise to the action prob from the model predict result
 * Add intrinsic reward

+## 5.25

+I made a big mistake, when the agent generated data, it needed a randomicity, for example, random.choice from action prob , or add a noise to th action prob and sample the maxprob.
+If don't do this, the model will be stable and the choice in each step will be fixed.
+So you will see the same result of the game simulation.

+Another question is that I'm not clear how to keep the policy optimized monotonously.
 ## TODO
 * ~~reset MCTS in new game environment~~
 * ~~train set in new game environment~~